ligato/docs/docs/plugins/vpp-plugins.md

 agentctl kvdb list /vnf-agent/vpp1/vpp/status/v2/interface/memif1
 ```
 !!! note
     Do not forget to enable status in the conf file.
-Otherwise, the status will not be published to the database.
+Otherwise, status will not be published to the KV data store or database.

 ---

 ## L2 Plugin

-The L2 plugin is used to configure VPP link-layer configuration items, notably **bridge domains**, **forwarding tables** (FIBs) and **VPP cross connects**.
+The L2 plugin is used to configure VPP link-layer configuration items, notably bridge domains, forwarding tables (FIBs) and VPP cross connects.

 ### Bridge Domains

 The L2 bridge domain (BD) is a set of interfaces that belong to the same flooding or broadcast domain.
 Every BD contains several attributes including MAC learning, unicast forwarding, flooding, and an ARP termination table, which all can be enabled or disabled.
 The BD is identified by a unique ID, which is managed by the plugin and cannot be externally configured.

-**References**
+**References:**

 - [BD proto][bd-proto]
 - [BD model][bd-model]

 The BD proto consists of the standard bridge domain configuration parameters including forwarding, learning, assigned interfaces and an ARP termination table.
 BD interfaces are only referenced.

-The configuration of the interface itself is handled by the interface plugin.
+The configuration of the interface is handled by the interface plugin.
 Every referenced interface also contains the bridge domain-specific fields consisting of a bridged virtual interface (BVI) and a split horizon group.

 !!!
 Note
     Only one BVI is allowed per bridge domain.